neptune-ai/docs/docs/integrations/keras.rst

 Usage
 ^^^^^
-From now on you can use automatic integration with Keras, that tracks metrics and losses (on *batch end* and *epoch end*).
+From now on you can use integration with Keras.
 Integration snippet is presented below.
 It should be executed before you create neptune experiment, using |neptune.create_experiment| method.

 .. code-block:: python3